PraetorClaudius/-Exploratory-Analysis-of-Netflix-with-Python/README.md

 The used dataset was obtained from Kaggle:
 [Netflix Titles Dataset (Kaggle) ](https://www.kaggle.com/datasets/shivamb/netflix-shows)

-Contiene información de películas y series como:
-Contains information abour movies and series like:
+Contains information about movies and series like:

 Title